YvesW/client-resizer/README.md

 ## Additional info
 Not tested on macOS or Linux; results may vary.

-If you experience any issues or have any concerns, please reach out to YvesW via a GitHub Issue, by Discord direct messaging or via the RuneLite Discord by mentioning @YvesW.
+If you experience any issues or have any concerns, please reach out to YvesW via a GitHub Issue, by Discord direct messaging or via the RuneLite Discord by mentioning @``YvesW``.

 ## Changelog
 09-2023: